-Fiscal Year

-For accounting purposes, the Fund's fiscal year is the 12-month period ending March 31.
+Fiscal Year For accounting purposes, the Fund's fiscal year is the 12-month period ending March 31.
 The 12-month period ending September 30 of each year is the taxable year of the Fund.

-Custodian

-The Bank of New York Mellon serves as custodian for the assets of the Fund.
+Custodian The Bank of New York Mellon serves as custodian for the assets of the Fund.

-Independent Registered Public Accounting Firm PricewaterhouseCoopers LLP serves as the independent registered public accounting firm of the Fund.
+IndependentPricewaterhouseCoopers LLP serves as the independent registered public accounting firm of the Fund.Accounting FirmPricewaterhouseCoopers LLP serves as the independent registered public accounting firm of the Fund.